Yagó Bellón: Retirement

 Bellón retired from semi-professional football in 2014 and retrained in the financial sector, and was working at the Thurgauer Kantonalbank in Switzerland in 2019.

 Personal life

-His twin brother Damian was also a professional footballer and is now manages MOF Customs United in Thai League 2.
-After retirement from football, Yagó commented how his father was incredibly strict and had made him and his brother train in isolation daily from a young age to achieve a professional contract, to the detriment of their school work and social life.
+His twin brother Damian was also a professional footballer and is now managing MOF Customs United in the Thai League 2.
+After retirement from football, Yagó commented on how his father was incredibly strict and had made him and his brother train in isolation daily from a young age to achieve a professional contract, to the detriment of their school work and social life.